 Another largely absent form of housing in Taylorsville is high density mixed-use.
 Mixed-use neighborhoods can offer a blend of affordability with vibrant and walkable environments.
 Mixed use communities generally combine residential uses with complementary commercial uses that serve the daily needs of the surrounding community, such as restaurants, cafes, grocery stores, commercial daycares, dry-cleaners, places of employment, and other neighborhood based uses.
-With the presence of the new Mid-Valley Express Bus Rapid Transit system, the city will have the opportunity to create new transit oriented mixed-use communities providing options for couples, singles, students, seniors, empty nesters, and others seeking an active and vibrant living environment.
+With the presence of the new Mid-Valley Express Bus Rapid Transit system, new transit oriented mixed-use communities could provide options for couples, singles, students, seniors, empty nesters, and others seeking an active and vibrant living environment.